sslab-gatech/portal/map-untrusted-for-dma-from-realm.md

 }
 ```

-s2tte_is_valid functions checks NS field (it should be unset) and the page maps
+s2tte_is_valid functions checks NS field is unset, which means that the mapped
-to the leaf page or leaf block.
-Getting back to the update_ripas, if it is valid
-s2tte page which means it is set as secure IPA page, it checks if the ripas
+page is trusted ipa.
+Also, it validates if the mapped page is leaf page or leaf
-needs to be changed.
-If the s2tte page is valid, it means that the page was set
+block.
+If the s2tte_is_valid check passes true, it means that the page mapped by
+the s2tte is trusted ipa and the leaf page.
+After the valid test passes, it
-as RIPAS_RAM, so it checks if the requesting change is RIPAS_EMPTY.
-If yes, it
+checks if the requesting change is RIPAS_EMPTY.
+If yes, it retrieves the PA
-retrieves the PA mapped to the existing S2TTE and generate new S2TTE with new
+mapped to the existing S2TTE and generate new S2TTE with new RIPAS.
-RIPAS.

 ```cpp